<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator><![CDATA[<a href="https://robodk.com/forum/member.php?action=profile&uid=9628">luiz.bertoldo</a>]]></dc:creator>

-<guid isPermaLink="false">https://robodk.com/forum/Thread-Borunte-1820a-Error-in-trajectory-execution</guid>
+<guid isPermaLink="false">https://robodk.com/forum/Thread-Borunte-1820a-error-with-trajectory-execution</guid>

 <description><![CDATA[Boa tarde.<br />